 Write down our toll-free telephone number.

-If you want to be a part of this extravaganza, wow.
+It's 800-941 Sean, if you want to be a part of this extravaganza.

-I mean, I never we'll have uh Joe Bastardi, the official meteorologist of the Sean Hannity show on later uh to talk about this.
+I mean, I never, we'll have Joe Bastardi, the official meteorologist of the Sean Hannity show on later to talk about this, but we've met with all the hurricanes over all the years.

 I don't remember one that went this slow.

-I mean, by the time it gets to South Carolina this week, where it was I feel so bad for the people in the Bahamas.
+I mean, by the time it gets to South Carolina this week, where it was, I feel so bad for the people in the Bahamas.

-I hope I hope and pray everybody got out.
+I hope and pray everybody got out.

-And if you look at the the track and the different models that they have, I mean, it is skirting so close to the eastern seaboard.
+And if you look at the track and the different models that they have, I mean, it is skirting so close to the eastern seaboard.

-It was it was devastating.
+It was devastating.

-And it's like, for example, it's like this whole, you know, this California boat that I've never seen anything like it, where a yacht boom just blew up.
+And it's like, for example, it's like this whole, you know, this California boat that I've never seen anything like it, where a yacht, boom, just blew up.

-I think 34 people likely died in this thing.
+You know, I think 34 people likely died in this thing.

 You just never know in life.

-And um, oh, by the way, we do have an HBO producer, David Simon.
+And, oh, by the way, we do have an HBO producer, David Simon.

 He is asking God a favor.

-He wants God to step in, and he's hoping that God will step in and wipe out Mar-a-Lago with Hurricane Dorian.
+And he's hoping that God will step in and wipe out Mar-a-Lago with Hurricane Dorian.

-It was right there in Brightpart.
+It was right there in Breitpart.

-Evidence of his uh goodness unless he picks all of Mar-a-Lago up by the roots, sails it across half of Florida, and heaves it on top of Durrell, and it's everlasting bed bug.
+After the last three years, the work of a just and righteous God cannot be considered credible evidence of his goodness unless he picks all of Mar-a-Lago up by the roots, sails it across half of Florida, and heaves it on top of Doral and its everlasting bedbug.

 Okay, that's pretty sick.